 The Inuit and the Africans often used soapstone for traditional carvings.
 Native Americans used soap stone for cooking and ornamental purposes.

-Brass is an alloy made of copper and zinc .
+This metal is an alloy made of copper and zinc .
 It has a bright gold-like appearance and is used to make items for decorative purposes.
 It is certainly one of the most popular and aesthetic handicraft pieces.

-They are used to make bearings, locks, plumbing essentials, musical instruments in fittings, tools & zippers.
+In addition, they are used to make bearings, locks, plumbing essentials, musical instruments in fittings, tools & zippers.
 In addition, it is commonly used to make idols and Hindu deities.

 Furthermore, brass lamps and brass deities are very popular in South India and in States like Orissa.
 As a result, the temple bells and huge temple lamps are made of brass.
 Brass artefacts are one of the best Handicrafts in India.